TENET Vocal Artists

-Pre-eminent New York City-based early music ensemble TENET celebrated its ninth season in 2017–18 Under Artistic Director Jolle Greenleaf, TENET has won acclaim for its innovative programming, virtuosic singing and command of repertoire that spans the Middle Ages to the present day.
+Pre-eminent New York City-based early music ensemble TENET Vocal Artists celebrated its ninth season in 2017–18 Under Artistic Director Jolle Greenleaf, TENET Vocal Artists have won acclaim for their innovative programming, virtuosic singing and command of repertoire that spans the Middle Ages to the present day.

 Highlights of recent seasons include performances of J.S.
 Bach’s motets, a three-year cycle of Carlo Gesualdo’s Tenebrae Responsories, annual performances of works by Purcell and his contemporaries celebrating St. Cecilia (music’s patron saint), a medieval survey series called The Sounds of Time, and original theatrical performances highlighting works composed by, for, and about women in 17th century Italy.

-Renowned for their interpretations of Renaissance and Baroque repertoire, TENET’s distinguished soloists’ have been praised for their pristine one-voice-to-a-part singing “to an uncanny degree of precision” (The Boston Globe).
+Renowned for their interpretations of Renaissance and Baroque repertoire, TENET Vocal Artists’ distinguished soloists have been praised for their pristine one-voice-to-a-part singing “to an uncanny degree of precision” (The Boston Globe).